 01:28 — “Clear language is essential so that both parties understand what they are agreeing to.
 In any contract that you enter into, you have to understand what your obligations and rights are under the terms of that contract,” says Mr. Lutz.

-If a company writes a contract in such a way that consumers think they understand what their obligations are, but in reality don't, they may agree to something they don't understood, and ultimately cannot fulfill.
+If a company writes a contract in such a way that consumers think they understand what their obligations are but in reality, don't, they may agree to something they don't understand, and ultimately cannot fulfill.

-When companies use anything other than straight-forward clear language to describe the terms of an offer, they're not dealing honestly in the marketplace.
+When marketing companies use anything other than straightforward clear language to describe the terms of an offer, they're not dealing honestly in the marketplace.
 They are setting up consumers to fail.

 02:47 — After a career focused on the use of doublespeak — a term coined by George Orwell in his book 1984, first published in 1949 — Lutz says this practice is on the rise for the very same reason Orwell predicted in his book, which is that “You can get away with a lot of things in language.